guilhermepo2/blog/_posts/2018-01-05-simple-ci-for-cpp.markdown

 Every .yml file begins with the current version, which for this case is `version 2`.

 Now we need to define our **jobs**, a job is a task executed on the continuous integration environment.
-We will call our job *build* and, for this simple scenario, we are going to do pretty much everything in this job.
+We will call our job *build* and, for this simple  scenario, we are going to do everything in this job.
 The build job needs to have a defined docker image and its steps are:

 1. Installing SUDO
 2. Installing GCC and G++